 High Availability Controller is configured through the solidhac.ini configuration file.
 Before HAC is started, this file should be located in the HAC working directory.
+You can specify the working directory with the command line option -c.

-In the product package, there is a configuration file template, which includes all available configuration parameters with comments, and examples.
-The HA Manager is configured in a similar way.
+The solidDB package includes a HAC configuration file template which includes all available configuration parameters with comments, and examples.
+The solidhac_template.ini is located in the root of the samples\hac\ directory.